Utah pig farm activists crash Nathan’s hot dog eating contest - NewsBreak

 BROOKLYN, NY (ABC4) – Three animal rights activists were arrested after walking on stage at the Nathan’s Hot Dog Eating Contest as they protested the treatment of pigs at the nation’s largest pig farm factory located in Utah.

-The protestors — Scott Gilbertson, Robert Yamada, and Josh Marxen — wore masks of stormtroopers and Darth Vader from Star Wars when they walked on stage and displayed “EXPOSE SMITHFIELD’S DEATHSTAR” signs.Utah files lawsuit against Smith’s, Walgreens, Rite-Aid
+The protestors — Scott Gilbertson, Robert Yamada, and Josh Marxen — wore masks of stormtroopers and Darth Vader from Star Wars when they walked on stage and displayed “EXPOSE SMITHFIELD’S DEATHSTAR” signs.Woman pleads not guilty to killing Carl the Rooster

 The videos below are courtesy of Direct Action Everywhere.

-According to Direct Action Everywhere, the “Deathstar” reference compares the villainous mega weapon from the Star Wars film series to the largest factory pig farm in the country, which supplies Nathan’s hot dogs.‘Jesus’ goes viral on TikTok from Utah counter-pride protest
+According to Direct Action Everywhere, the “Deathstar” reference compares the villainous mega weapon from the Star Wars film series to the largest factory pig farm in the country, which supplies Nathan’s hot dogs.71-year-old is second person to be gored by bison at Yellowstone this week

 That factory, Smithfield Foods’ Circle Four Farms is located in Milford, Utah.